mosmn/Notes/sections/javascript/api.md

 ```
 This does the same thing as the XHR code above, but it’s much easier to use.

-# CORS(Cross-Origin Resource Sharing)
+## CORS(Cross-Origin Resource Sharing)

-For security reasons, by default, browsers restrict HTTP requests to outside sources (which is exactly what we’re trying to do here).
+For security reasons, by default, browsers restrict HTTP requests to outside sources.

+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.

 - [WIKI](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
 - [ARTICLE](https://javascript.info/fetch-crossorigin)